US Travel Advisories are an International Embarrassment: World Tourism Network

 - Yemen

-The US Center for Disease Control issues its highest travel warning against the following “foreign” countries, saying:
+The US Center for Disease Control issued its highest travel warning against the following “foreign” countries, saying:

 Avoid travel to these destinations.
 If you must travel to these destinations, make sure you are fully vaccinated before travel.